Yemen Travel Advice

 Threat level: High

-Travel to Yemen is advised against, visitors in the country should remain extremely cautious and attempt to leave as soon as possible.
+Travel to Yemen is advised against, the general travel advice for Yemen is that visitors in the country should remain extremely cautious and attempt to leave as soon as possible.
 The current turbulent conflict and ongoing airstrikes in the country makes it a very dangerous place to visit.

 Recent Security Risk Events

 There are on-going and daily fatalities mounting within this country.
-Please be advised that it is not recommended to travel to this country and if it is necessary that you check with the government officials, keep a low profile and employ security experts, such as a Close Protection team to aid you in your journey.
+Please be advised that the overall travel advice for Yemen is that it is not recommended to travel to this country and if it is necessary that you check with the government officials, keep a low profile and employ security experts, such as a Close Protection team to aid you in your journey.

 On the 18th of December 2016 over 40 Yemeni soldiers were killed in a IS suicide bombing in the city of Aden.
 Terrorist organisations like IS and al-Qaeda have taken advantage of the ongoing conflict to bolster their presence in the south of the country.